-There are a few main costs to building a website that you’ll need to prepare for.
+There are a few main factors to prepare for when considering the cost to build a website.
 The back-end (everything behind the scenes that your audience doesn’t see) includes costs like the best web hosting (opens in new tab) and your content management system (CMS), while the front-end (your website as it appears on the internet) can cost as little as $0.

 The back-end is the infrastructure that supports your website.
 It includes three main costs: web hosting, domain name registration, and your website builder or CMS.
-There are also a few secondary costs, like an SSL certificate, but most web hosts and website builders include these in their plans.
+There are also a few secondary costs, like an SSL (Secure Sockets Layer) certificate, but most web hosts and website builders include these in their plans.

 Web hosting is available on a subscription basis, so you’ll pay each month or year.
 Typically, the longer the contract length, the less it will cost you per month.
-Hosting typically costs anywhere between $30 to $500 per month, depending upon your needs.
+Hosting typically costs anywhere between $30 to $500 a month, depending upon your needs.

 If you’re looking for the cheaper end of the spectrum, you’ll need to make a decision about shared hosting.
 Shared hosting costs less because the resources, like bandwidth and computer power, are shared between customers—but it can also affect your website’s speed and responsiveness.